 In business since 1978, we've been importing genuine American clothing ever since and have built a strong identity and reputation in the North East.
-Come along to our showroom on Westgate Road, near the Newcastle Tyne Theatre and check out the leading supplier of vintage American clothing in the North East.
 Why settle for high street knock-offs and fake 'retro' clothing when you can own an original, often for a lot less!

 Drummer, John Woods, returned to Newcastle following the breakup of London band, Vinegar Joe.
 The singers in Vinegar Joe were Robert Palmer (Addicted to Love) and Elkie Brooks (Pearl’s a Singer).